• Skip to primary navigation

 Instructions

-• In a separate medium bowl, combine milk, egg, melted (but not hot) butter, and vanilla (and optional pumpkin).
+• In a separate medium bowl, combine the milk, egg, melted (but not hot) butter, and vanilla (and optional pumpkin).

-• Serve immediately and top with your favorite pancake toppers (syrup, fresh fruit, powdered sugar) – or just enjoy as is!
+• Serve immediately and top with your favorite pancake toppers (syrup, fresh fruit, powdered sugar) or enjoy as is!

 Notes